|Advertising Red Books

 Polling the Nations began in 1981 as a database of American Public Opinion Index.
 Over the years the database expanded to include surveys from more than 90 other countries in Europe, Canada, Mexico, Africa, and Asia in an electronic format.
 Polling the Nations has collected more than 500,000 questions from an amazing array of sources.
 There are 5000 topics in the Polling the Nations database.
 No other source even approaches this number.
 The subjects cover myriad issues such as gun control, abortion, government, women, race relations, the economy and children.
 In addition to these recurring themes, episodic events such as the Clinton impeachment, the 2000 vote count in Florida and the September 11 attacks are added in a timely fashion.

-PubChem includes substance information, compound structures, and bioactivity data three primary databases, PCSubstance, PCCompound, and PCBioAssay, respectively.
-Substance/Compound database, if possible, provides links to bioassay description, literature, references, and assay data points.
-The BioAssay database also includes links back to Substance/Compound database.
-PubChem is integrated with Entrez, NCBI's primary search engine, and also provides compound neighboring, sub/superstructure, similarity structure, bioactivity data, and other searching features.
+PCSubstance contains more than 180 million records.
+PCCompound contains more than 63 million unique structures.
+PCBioAssay contains more than 1 million BioAssays.
+Each BioAssay contains a various number of data points.
+The Substance/Compound database, where possible, provides links to BioAssay description, literature, references, and assay data points.
+The BioAssay database also includes links back to the Substance/Compound database.
+Integrated with Entrez, NCBI's primary search engine.
+PubChem also provides a fast chemical similarity search tool and allows searching by other features such as compound neighboring, sub/superstructure, similarity structure, bioactivity data, and more.

 |RAND State Statistics